 Regular services are suspended for the time being.
 Please contact Alia Patricia Michael at Patricia@PatriciaMichaelDesign, (512) 291-4300, to schedule a service.
 We look forward to having you join us!

-Four times a year, at the Solstices and Equinoxes, The Inayati Order of Austin participates in a pot-luck dinner and celebration at the Church of the Golden Rule, an earth-bonded church that honors the sacred in nature.
-To find the exact date, look on Archeoastronomy.com.The celebration is usually held at the Church of the Golden Rule, 8801 Scarlet Circle.
+Four times a year, at the Solstices and Equinoxes, The Inayati Order of Austin hosts a pot-luck dinner and celebration in conjunction with the Church of the Golden Rule, an earth-bonded church that honors the sacred in nature.
+To find the exact date, look on Archeoastronomy.com.The celebration is usually held at 603 Kingfisher Creek Drive in Austin.
 Click here for a map.

 Note: Please call beforehand, as the location might change.